aboldguess/BlockHead/README.md

    - If the project contains a `package.json`, BlockHead automatically runs `npm install` and then starts the app using `npm start`.

 4. **Nginx setup**
-   - BlockHead now tries to run the helper script automatically when you create a site.
+   - BlockHead tries to run the helper script with `sudo` after you create a site.
+   - This requires the server to have passwordless sudo rights; otherwise the step will fail silently.
-   - If you still see the default "Welcome to nginx" page when clicking **View via IP**, run the command manually:
+   - If the default "Welcome to nginx" page still appears or the automatic step fails, run the command manually:
      ```bash
      sudo ./scripts/enable_site.sh example.com
      ```